Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Numerical Methods for Optimal Transport and Optimal Information Transport

 \subsection{Algorithm for Optimal Information Transport}

-In order to solve the Optimal Information Transport problem on $M$, we have to perform some pre-computations involving the geometry and the mass densities.
+In order to solve the Optimal Information Transport problem on $M$, we must solve the system of equations~\eqref{eq:diffmatching}.
+First, we must perform some pre-computations involving the geometry and the mass densities.
 Then, we iterate an Euler scheme where each step involves one iteration of a Poisson solver.
 Here are the steps to compute the approximation to the diffeomorphic mapping $\varphi(1)$.
-Assume $\mu_1 \in L^{\infty}(M)$.
 The forward map at a time step $n$ will be denoted by $T_n$ and the corresponding inverse map at a time step $n$ will be denoted by $S_n$.
-We will outline the algorithm for the sphere.
+We will outline the algorithm for the sphere, see Algorithm~\ref{alg:mapping}.
 More general manifolds require some fine-tuning, introduced in~\ref{sec:implementation}.
 The algorithm requires two important functions: $\text{Proj}$ a projection map consistent with the exponential map and $\text{Interp}$, a consistent interpolation map.
 For the case of the sphere, with an explicit formula for the exponential map, the function $\text{Proj}$ is simple to execute.
 However, the interpolation function is perhaps more challenging.
 A robust interpolation is that described in~\cite{HT_OTonSphere}, where the values are consistently interpolated over the Delaunay triangles.